Read Time: Approx. 14 min.

 Everyone knows what USB is nowadays – but how much do you really know?
 I bet the vast majority of people don’t even know what USB really stands for.
 We’ll get to that, but the fact remains that USB is so common in today’s tech world that we don’t even think about it.
 That’s a good and bad thing, but its commonality also means that it’s important.
 We’re here today to tell you why USB cables are important – especially when it comes to transmitting the data of your music.

-Cables are the connection point from point A to point B, and when it comes to music (especially high-resolution audio that can include very large file sizes), if your music data isn’t getting to where it needs to go, that doesn’t bode well for the quality of audio you might get on the receiving end.
+Cables are the connection point from point A to point B, and when considering music (especially high-resolution audio that can include very large file sizes), if your music data isn’t getting to where it needs to go, that doesn’t bode well for the quality of audio you might get on the receiving end.
+Some people will just say that it's 1s and 0s.
+However, the overall quality of your digital cables can affect the sound quality of your music just like analog cables.
 Before we get into the issues of quality and materials, let's start from the beginning and go over some basics about USB cables.
 They come in varying shapes, sizes, connectors, lengths, and more, and it can be confusing to understand the differences.
 So, what's the deal with USB Cables?

 What Devices Use A USB Cable?